Harper's Magazine

 Harper's Magazine is a monthly magazine of literature, politics, culture, finance, and the arts.
 Launched in New York City in June 1850, it is the oldest continuously published monthly magazine in the United States.
 (Note: While Scientific American, founded in 1845, is older, it did not become monthly until 1921.)
 Harper's Magazine has won 22 National Magazine Awards.

 The magazine has published works of prominent authors and political figures, including Herman Melville, Woodrow Wilson, and Winston Churchill.
 Willie Morris's resignation as editor in 1971 was considered a major event, and many other employees of the magazine resigned with him.
 The magazine has developed into the 21st century, adding several blogs.
-It is related under the same publisher to Harper's Bazaar magazine, focused on fashion, and several other "Harper's" titles but each publication is independently produced.
-Although it shares historically ties to the publishing house Harper, it is not currently affiliated as it merged with William Collins, Sons to become HarperCollins.
+It is related under the same original publisher (Harper) to Harper's Bazaar magazine, focused on fashion, and several other "Harper's" titles but each publication is independently produced.
+Although it shares historical ties to the publishing house Harper, it is not currently affiliated as it merged with William Collins, Sons to become HarperCollins.

 According to a 2012 Pew Research Center study, Harper's Magazine, along with The Atlantic, and The New Yorker, ranked highest in college-educated readership among major American media outlets.